Established in 1933

 In fact, for at least 40 years, every New South Wales and Federal Liberal Ministry has included an alumnus.
 In the Abbott Government, the Speaker Bronwyn Bishop, Treasurer Joe Hockey, Communications Minister Malcolm Turnbull, Manager of Government Business Mitch Fifield and Government Whip Philip Ruddock are all SULC alumni.

 Each year, the Club hosts the John Howard Debating Cup, an intervarsity debating competition between seven Liberal Clubs across New South Wales.
 Since it was founded in 2010 by Club President Alex Dore, the Howard Cup has attracted notable conservative adjudicators from across Australia including Tony Abbott, Malcolm Turnbull, Scott Morrison, Alexander Downer, Lucy Turnbull, Janet Albrechtsen, and Peter Reith.
-Each year the finals is adjudicated by Club Patron, John Howard.
+Each year the final is adjudicated by Club Patron, John Howard.

 The Club also holds policy debates, annual dinners, pub crawls, student election campaigns, and guest speaker events.
 It is an affiliate of the Australian Liberal Students Federation (ALSF).
 Historically, it held two state council delegates within the Liberal Party.